Michael Posner (lawyer): McCain Amendment / End Torture Now Campaign

 Human Rights First launched its End Torture Now campaign in 2004.
 Posner and Human Rights First led the advocacy efforts in support of the McCain Amendment which bans U.S. soldiers and officials from engaging in cruel, inhuman, or degrading treatment.
 The amendment won broad bipartisan congressional support and was signed into law in December 2005.

 Academic career

-Posner lectured at Yale Law School from 1981 to 1984, and again in 2009, and at Columbia Law School between 1984 and 2008.
+Posner lectured at Columbia Law School between 1984 and 2008.
 He is the Jerome Kohlberg Professor of Ethics and Finance at NYU's Stern School of Business, in addition to serving as director of the Center for Business and Human Rights at the school.
-He has also taught at the NYU School of Law.
+He has also taught at the New York Law School.

 In 2019, he delivered the Jacob K. Javits Visiting Professorship Lecture at NYU.
-In his remarks, he said, “We see growing opportunities for business schools, and the future business leaders we teach, to play key roles in building responsible global supply chains, an investment system that promotes greater economic equality, and well-managed social media platforms that advance democratic discourse.”
+In his remarks, he said, "We see growing opportunities for business schools, and the future business leaders we teach, to play key roles in building responsible global supply chains, an investment system that promotes greater economic equality, and well-managed social media platforms that advance democratic discourse."